Reemurs/linked-blog-starter-md/Spiritual Strategies Warfare.md

 Private: Keep it secret (Matthew 6:16-18)
 Public: Leaders call for it for all church members (Joel 2:15)

+**Length**
+Long or short:
+"Jacob was originally making a meal for himself but denied himself in order to obtain the birthright.
+How much better if Esau had fasted that one meal!"
 #### Purpose
 - To humble yourself: Psalms 35:13; 69:10 (bullying b/c of it)
 - To repent of sin: